lgmorand/lgmorand.github.io/_posts/2023-03-10-azure-devops-pipeline-decorator-part4.md

 ![Credscan standard setup](../images/blog/azure-devops-pipeline-decorator/cred-classic.png)

-We want to create a decorator which inject the same four tasks, but we need to get their internal names first.
+We want to create a decorator that injects the same four tasks, but we need to get their internal names first.
 To get the name of a task, you can either create a dummy YAML pipeline or you can create a dummy classic pipeline.
 Once configured, click on "View yaml" button, and you obtain the generated YAML which contains exactly what you want to put in your decorator.

 ![Get the name of a task](../images/blog/azure-devops-pipeline-decorator/get-task-id.png)